 It’s exactly the kind of atmosphere – as I told owners Tim Golden, who runs blog Beer In Hawaii, and Daryn Ogino, a partner at Pint + Jigger – that makes it perfectly appropriate for day drinking.
 That and getting more intoxicated than initially intended.

-On tap at any given time are 16 rotating handles, along with eight rotating wines (half red and half white).
+On tap at any given time is a draft beer system of 16 rotating handles, along with eight rotating wines (half red and half white).
 This doesn’t include a refrigerator that lines one wall, full of approximately 450 rotating bottled craft beers.

 Yeah, you read that right.
 Ordering is pretty fun, too, with TV monitors that inform customers what’s on tap.
 Along with the name of every beer, information such as its alcohol content, where it was made and different flavor notes are displayed.
 An illustrated keg next to each beer also changes color from green to red, depending on how much is left.